W427697/Discord-/docs/configure/styling-and-css.md

 >

 Storybook recreates your Next.js configuration, so you can use PostCSS in your stories without any extra configuration.

 </Callout>
 </IfRenderer>

+If you're using Webpack and want to use PostCSS, you'll need some extra configuration.
+We recommend installing [`@storybook/addon-styling-webpack`](https://storybook.js.org/addons/@storybook/addon-styling-webpack/) to help you configure these tools.

 ## CSS pre-processors

 ### Vite

 Vite comes with Sass, Less, and Stylus support out-of-the-box.
 Read more about [Vite's CSS Pre-processor support](https://vitejs.dev/guide/features.html#css-pre-processors).

 ### Webpack

 <IfRenderer renderer='react'>
 <Callout
   variant="info"